Typhoon kills five Chinese fishermen off South Korea

 Hundreds of international and domestic flights were cancelled.

-Local news reports said power was cut briefly to the petrochemical factory complex in Yeonsu, affecting LG Chemical, Hanwha Chemical 009830.KS>, Kumcho Petrochemical and Yeochun NCC Co but impact on production was limited.
+Local news reports said power was cut briefly to the petrochemical factory complex in Yeonsu, affecting LG Chemical (051910.KS), Hanwha Chemical, Kumcho Petrochemical and Yeochun NCC Co but impact on production was limited.

 The storm hit the southern part of North Korea's west coast, near the farming regions surrounding the capital Pyongyang, the South's national weather service said.